Milestone-Proposal:Colossus

 Colossus and the Modern Computer

 In technical terms, for modern audiences, the term "computer" is generally accepted to mean a general purpose, programmable, electronic, digital machine executing programs held in an addressable read-write memory and thus rules out mechanical, electromechanical, analogue machines and fixed function machines.
 Although the Colossus was the first electronic digital machine with programmability, albeit limited by modern standards, it was not a general-purpose machine, being designed for a range of cryptanalytic tasks, most involving counting the results of evaluating Boolean algorithms.
-Nor did not store its program in an addressable read-write memory.
+Nor did not store its "program" in an addressable read-write memory.

 The most appropriate claim for Colossus is that it deserves recognition as the first use of large-scale digital electronics to perform calculations and for its contribution to the Allied victory in 1945.
 It anticipated many elements of the modern computer – input, output, circuits for Boolean operations, counting and shift registers and programmability.
-It proved that large scale electronic systems could be reliable and outperform the contemporaneous electromechanical computing devices by several orders of magnitude.
+It proved that large scale electronic systems could be made reliable and outperform the contemporaneous electromechanical computing devices by several orders of magnitude.

 The impact of Colossus on Subsequent Developments

-Colossus and the reasons for its construction were highly secret and remained so for 30 years after World War 2.
+Colossus and the reasons for its construction were highly secret and remained so for 30 years after WW2.
 Consequently, it was not included in accounts of the history of computing hardware for many years, and Flowers and his associates were deprived of the recognition they were due.
 All but two of the Colossus machines were dismantled after the war and parts returned to the Post Office.
 Some parts, sanitised as to their original purpose, were taken to Max Newman’s Royal Society Computing Machine Laboratory at Manchester University where the world’s first electronic digital stored-program computer to use a read-write memory was developed and demonstrated in 1948.
-The surviving Colossus machines were moved to GCHQ's new headquarters at Eastcote in April 1946, and then to Cheltenham between 1952 and 1954.
+The two surviving Colossus machines were moved to GCHQ's new headquarters at Eastcote in April 1946, and then to Cheltenham between 1952 and 1954.
 One of them known as Colossus Blue, was dismantled in 1959; the other, Colossus Red, in the 1960s.
 Tommy Flowers was ordered to destroy all documentation.
 He duly burnt them in a furnace and later said of the order: “That was a terrible mistake.
 I was instructed to destroy all the records, which I did.
 I took all the drawings and the plans and all the information about Colossus on paper and put it in the boiler fire.
 And saw it burn”.
 Fortunately Coombs's documentation survived.

 The retained machines were adapted for other purposes, with varying degrees of success; in their later years they were used for training.
-Jack Good related how he was the first to use Colossus after the war, persuading the US National Security Agency that it could be used to perform a function for which they were planning to build a special-purpose machine.
+Jack Good, one of the Bletchley cryptographers related how he was the first to use Colossus after the war, persuading the US National Security Agency that it could be used to perform a function for which they were planning to build a special-purpose machine.
 Colossus was also used to perform character counts on one-time pad tapes to test for non-randomness.
-In 2024, celebrating the 80th anniversary of the arrival of the first Colossus at Bletchley Park GCHQ released three photographs showing one of the surviving machines in a modified form together with some blueprints of Colossus’s inner workings.

-A small number of people who were associated with Colossus — and knew that large-scale, reliable, high-speed electronic digital computing devices were feasible — played significant roles in early computer work in the UK and probably in the US.
+A small number of people who were associated with Colossus — and therefore knew that large-scale, reliable, high-speed electronic digital computing devices were feasible — played significant roles in early computer work in the UK and probably in the US.
 However, with Colossus being so secret, they could not reveal the source of their knowledge of electronic digital computing devices.
 Thus Colossus had limited direct influence on the development of later computers, although many of those associated with Colossus went on to become post war computing pioneers in the UK.
-Herman Goldstine, an ENIAC pioneer, from the USA, who was unaware of Colossus and its legacy to the projects of people such as Alan Turing (ACE) and Max Newman (early Manchester computers) questioned why “Britain had such vitality that it could immediately after the war embark on so many well-conceived and well-executed projects in the computer field”.
+Herman Goldstine, an ENIAC pioneer, from the USA, who was unaware of Colossus and its legacy to the projects of people such as Alan Turing (ACE) and Max Newman (early Manchester computers), questioned why “Britain had such vitality that it could immediately after the war embark on so many well-conceived and well-executed projects in the computer field”.
 In response, Professor Brian Randell, of Newcastle University, UK, who unearthed information about Colossus in the 1970s, commented on this, saying that: “It is my opinion that the Colossus project was an important source of this vitality, one that has been largely unappreciated, as has the significance of its places in the chronology of the invention of the digital computer".

 Colossus Revealed

 The first public information about the Colossus machines only appeared in 1972, arising from the research into the origins of digital computers by Brian Randell.
 He published an article entitled "On Alan Turing and the Origins of Digital Computers" which pulled together fragments of anecdotal information from multiple sources to first describe Colossus.
 As he states in the paper, he approached the British Government, through the Prime Minister of the time, to seek the official release of information about Colossus.
-His request was rejected on the grounds of national security and even denial that there been British World War 2 developments in digital computing.
+His request was rejected on the grounds of national security and even denial that there been British World War II developments in digital computing.

-The secrecy about Bletchley Park was been broken when Group Captain Winterbotham published his book The Ultra Secret in 1974.
+The secrecy about Bletchley Park was broken when Group Captain Winterbotham published his book The Ultra Secret in 1974.

 In October 1975, the first acknowledgement of the existence of Colossus by the UK Government came in a series of captioned photographs of a Colossus were released by the UK Public Record Office.